Ocean Week

 Recorded October 16, 2023 | Virtual Seminar

 Learn about the sea turtle species and research being conducted in the USVI including the importance of monitoring nest populations, sand temperature, and genetic sampling.
-Presented by Katie Ayres, former VINP Sea Turtle Program Co-Coordinator.
+Presented by Katie Ayres, former Friends Sea Turtle Program Co-Coordinator.